 David told me they hadn’t planned to offer television, but they opened just a day after 9-11.
 Connecting with the world was imperative.
 Still, there’s no cable, just three stations in all.
 Not even tempted, I relaxed to a Puccini CD while water jets soothed my aching body.

-In a county of 20,000, this town of 2,000 seems the perfect size.
-It's heart is Four Freedoms Park, complete with ornate gazebo.
-Kids climb with abandon on war memorials honoring the county's sacrifices for liberty.
-And for an instant I'd swear I saw the me of 60 years ago wearing my cub scout knickers dirty, scraped, and joyous.
+In a county of 20,000, this town of 2,000 seems to be a perfect size.
+Its heart is Four Freedoms Park, complete with ornate gazebo.
+Kids climb with abandon on war memorials honoring the county’s sacrifices for liberty.
+And for an instant I’d swear I saw me of 60 years ago – wearing my cub scout knickers – dirty, scraped, and joyous.

 Museum “…one of the most fascinating in Florida.”

-Just up the street is Tommy Beggs' haberdashery and museum.
+Just up the street are Tommy Beggs’ haberdashery and museum.
 Like so much of this area, the store dates back to the 19th Century.
-That's when Tommy's great-great grandfather sold dry goods, furniture, coffins and funeral services here.
-(Today, Tommy's brother runs the funeral business.)
+That’s when Tommy’s great-great-grandfather sold dry goods, furniture, coffins and funeral services here.
+(Today, Tommy’s brother runs the funeral business.)